openwallet-foundation/credo-ts/docs/getting-started/5-credentials.md

     const previewAttributes: CredentialPreviewAttribute[] =
       event.payload.credentialRecord.offerMessage?.credentialPreview.attributes || []

-    //You can construct a list to display on some UI var message = '>> Offer Recieved <<\n' for (const credAttribute of previewAttributes) {
+    // You can construct a list to display on some UI var message = '>> Offer Recieved <<\n' for (const credAttribute of previewAttributes) {
       message += `${credAttribute.name}: ${credAttribute.value}\n`